yamachoi/The-prediction-of-Breast-Cancer/README.md

 ## 2. Attributes
 Attributes are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
 They describe characteristics of the cell nuclei present in the image.
 A few of the images can be found at http://www.cs.wisc.edu/~street/images/.
-Number of Attributes is 10 plus the class attribute
+Number of Attributes is 10 plus the class attribute.
+The cytological characteristics of breast FNAs were valued on a scale of 1 to 10 with 1 being the closest to benign and 10 the most anaplastic.
 |  | Attribute| Domain| Desciption|
 |:-----------:|:-----------|:-----------:|:-----------|
 | 1 | Sample code number (id)|  |id number|